mayouni/stzlib/libraries/stzlib/doc/quickers/stz-unmasking-unicode-lookalities-quicker.md

 # Unmasking Unicode Lookalikes
 The world of Unicode characters is vast and sometimes fraught with challenges, particularly when it comes to the visual similarity between characters that are fundamentally different.
-Let’s explore some examples of this phenomenon and discover how Softanza can provide an elegant solutions to it.
+Let’s explore some examples of this phenomenon and discover how Softanza can provide an elegant solution to it.

 ---